 Building a customer reference program (also referred to as a user reference program) is a vital tool for sales and marketing teams.
 The purpose of such a program is to gather and fulfill requests for references to help sales teams obtain new clients and provide customer success stories.
 Marketers also gain value from such programs as buyers are more frequently seeking peer advice when making purchasing decisions.
 To successfully implement a customer reference program for your business and increase the impact of your efforts, there is a strategy that should be followed.

-How to Build a Customer Reference Program
+How to Build a User Reference Program

 To get started, you will need to compile a targeted list of potential customers/end users that can be tapped for quotes or to validate the company/product’s effectiveness.
 Then, those individuals should be vetted by a senior marketer to evaluate whether the customer and the business are an appropriate fit.
 Once they have been deemed suitable, you should consider conducting an informal interview to determine that the customer is qualified and capable of performing in such a capacity.